Crop Insurance Deadline Nears in Montana, North Dakota, South Dakota, and Wyoming

 Wheat, Forage Production, Alfalfa Seed, and Rye Growers Need to Make Insurance Decisions Soon

-BILLINGS, Mont., Aug.
-28, 2019 — USDA’s Risk Management Agency (RMA) reminds producers in Montana, North Dakota, South Dakota, and Wyoming to apply for crop insurance coverage for the 2020 crop year before the sales closing dates.
-Current policyholders who wish to make changes to their existing coverage also have until the sales closing dates to do so.
+BILLINGS, Mont., Sept.
+17, 2021 — USDA’s Risk Management Agency (RMA) reminds producers of fall-planted crops in Montana, North Dakota, South Dakota, and Wyoming to apply for crop insurance coverage for the 2022 crop year before the September 30 sales closing date.
+Current policyholders who wish to make changes to their existing coverage also have until the September 30 sales closing date to do so.

 USDA is an equal opportunity provider, employer and lender.